Last updated on:

 • Document properties that could reveal confidential details

-The role of professional digital forensics tools
+The role of professional digital forensics tools for private investigators

-Automated tools can quickly parse large sets of digital evidence.
+Automated digital forensics tools can quickly parse large sets of digital evidence.
 In other words, they act like a giant magnet pulling out the needle in the haystack.
-When integrated with advanced data forensics techniques, these platforms expedite the job even more by conducting accurate pattern matching (identifying handwriting style or tracking repeated phrases), searching for PII, and removing it at scale.
+When integrated with advanced data forensics techniques, these platforms expedite the investigators' job even more by conducting accurate pattern matching (identifying handwriting style or tracking repeated phrases), searching for PII, and removing it at scale.

 For professionals, having such efficiency frees investigators to focus on the bigger questions: analyzing motive, interviewing sources, and corroborating facts.

 Non-professional tools, those that are free, or limited in scope, are not suitable for private investigator work.
 They might be able to handle small scale cases like organizing files for a family matter, or acting as a basic PDF search tool.
 But you can’t rely on them for higher stakes work.
-Professional tools — used by law enforcement agencies, PIs, and organizations — can address the bottlenecks that become more noticeable in large scale digital investigation operations.
+Professional tools — used by law enforcement agencies, digital forensics private investigators, and organizations — can address the bottlenecks that become more noticeable in large scale digital investigation operations.
 Automation identifies sensitive components within a dataset — whether it’s a name deep within a document or an address lost in the archives of a lengthy contract.
 Plus, more powerful tools also have the ability to find and redact that hidden meta data we mentioned.

-Redactable: designed for the private investigator’s digital forensics toolbox
+Redactable: Designed for the digital forensics private investigator’s toolbox

 Redactable's Redaction Preview feature, giving users a chance to preview what their document will look like once finalized.